austinv11/Enhanced-Spawners/README.md

 * You can customize a spawner as an admin

+* Toggling spawners with redstone (Experimental!)

+* Crafting spawn eggs ('Attuned Eggs' act as spawn eggs)

 Planned Features
 ----------------

-* Config options
+* More config options

-* Toggling spawners with redstone

-* Crafting spawn eggs (or making Attuned Eggs spawn eggs)

 * More permissions